ShrutiChintalapati/webinar-funnel-research/sources.md

 Where content focuses on the platform along with how beneficial webinars actually are based on your business needs.

 2. Steve J Larsen — Host, Sales Funnel Radio — https://www.youtube.com/@SteveJLarsen

+ He is a prominent internet entrepreneur, marketing strategist, and public speaker known for his expertise in offer creation, building sales funnels, and scaling businesses.
+He runs "Titans of Industry" where he helps entrepreneurs scale their sales online and he launched "Captalist Pig" a media company with the mission to increase America's Entrepreneurial IQ.
+His main selling point is the "internat marketing guru" and what makes his webinars stand out is they work.
+The presentations are highly effective because they rely on "Dramatic Demonstrations", a psychological framework that physically or conceptually proves a product's value in real-time.
+Rather than just telling an audience something works, he proves it live.
+He builds tension, shows the problem, and demonstrates the mechanism working to make conversions inevitable.

 3. Neil Patel — Digital marketer, frequent live webinar trainer — https://www.youtube.com/@neilpatel
 4. Amy Porterfield — Webinars are her entire business model — https://www.youtube.com/@AmyPorterfield
 5. Taki Moore — Founder, Million Dollar Coach — https://www.youtube.com/@TakiMoore